 Other good example is Finland.
 The Finish Embassy, for example, promoted an event in Brazil this year to bring the Education Ministry professionals to talk about Finish model of education.
 As expected, the subject was largely covered in Brazil, with positive pieces of news in the local mainstream media.

-Author: Marta Dourado, GlobalCom PR Network team Fundamento RP in Brazil
+Author: Marta Dourado, GlobalCom PR Network team Fundamento PR in Brazil